akleinhesselink/akleinhesselink.github.io/content/publication/2018_ecosystem_functional_response.md

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
-# image = "headers/bubbles-wide.jpg"
+image = "shelters.jpg"
-# caption = "My caption :smile:"
+caption = "We used rainout shelters and irrigation at the US Sheep Experiment Station in Idaho to study the effects of reduced or augmented precipitation on the productivity and community composition of sagebrush steppe."

 +++